 David Talby and Claudiu Branzan lead a live demo of an end-to-end system that makes nontrivial clinical inferences from free-text patient records and provides real-time inferencing at scale.
 The architecture is built out of open source big data components: Kafka and Spark Streaming for real-time data ingestion and processing, Spark for modeling, and Elasticsearch for enabling low-latency access to results.
 The data science components include spaCy, a pipeline with custom annotators, machine-learning models for implicit inferences, and dynamic ontologies for representing and learning new relationships between concepts.
 Source code will be made available after the talk to enable you to hack away on your own.

 David Talby is Atigeo’s chief technology officer, working to evolve its big data analytics platform to solve real-world problems in healthcare, energy, and cybersecurity.
 David has extensive experience in building and operating web-scale data science and business platforms, as well as building world-class, Agile, distributed teams.
 Previously, he was with Microsoft’s Bing group, where he led business operations for Bing Shopping in the US and Europe.
 Earlier, he worked at Amazon both in Seattle and the UK, where he built and ran distributed teams that helped scale Amazon’s financial systems.
-David holds a PhD in computer science along with master’s degrees in both computer science and business administration.
+David holds a PhD in computer science and master’s degrees in both computer science and business administration.

 Claudiu Branzan is the director of data science at G2 Web Services where he designs and implements data science solutions to mitigate merchant risk, leveraging his 10+ years of machine-learning and distributed-systems experience.
 Previously, Claudiu worked for Atigeo Inc, building big data and data science-driven products for various customers.